neontribe/my-best-life/content/services/brixton-topcats-11478.md

   imageAlt: ""
 interests: ["Sports"]
 feelings:
+description: >
-description: "Brixton Topcats Summer Basketball Camp provides fun and engaging basketball sessions for children and young people aged 5 - 15.
+  Brixton Topcats Summer Basketball Camp provides fun and engaging basketball sessions for children and young people aged 5 - 15.
 Topcats have been running their summer basketball camps for over three decades.
 This year our camps will be delivered by our team of highly experienced coaches.

   Camps are suitable for beginners and more experienced players and involve a variety of game-based activities that help children and young people have fun, be active and develop a range of skills.

   Follow our social media and website for more information and booking details. @brixton.topcats and brixtontopcats.org

-"
 costValue: 0
 costQualifier:
 format: Meeting a group of people
-expectation: ""
+expectation: >

 email: southlondontopcats@gmail.com
 phone: 07894 452 505
 website: https://www.brixtontopcats.org/